printers-for-people/catboat/docs/Features.md

   stepper event timing remains precise even at high speeds which improves overall stability.

-* Klipper supports printers with multiple micro-controllers.
+* Kalico supports printers with multiple micro-controllers.
 For example, one micro-controller could be used to control an extruder, while another controls the printer's heaters, while a third controls the rest of the printer.
-The Klipper host software implements clock synchronization to account for clock drift between micro-controllers.
+The Kalico host software implements clock synchronization to account for clock drift between micro-controllers.
 No special code is needed to enable multiple micro-controllers - it just requires a few extra lines in the config file.

 * Configuration via simple config file.
 There's no need to reflash the micro-controller to change a setting.
-All of Klipper's configuration is stored in a standard config file which can be easily edited.
+All of Kalico's configuration is stored in a standard config file which can be easily edited.
 This makes it easier to setup and maintain the hardware.

-* Klipper supports "Smooth Pressure Advance" - a mechanism to account for the effects of pressure within an extruder.
+* Kalico supports "Smooth Pressure Advance" - a mechanism to account for the effects of pressure within an extruder.
 This reduces extruder "ooze" and improves the quality of print corners.
-Klipper's implementation does not introduce instantaneous extruder speed changes, which improves overall stability and robustness.
+Kalico's implementation does not introduce instantaneous extruder speed changes, which improves overall stability and robustness.

-* Klipper supports "Input Shaping" to reduce the impact of vibrations on print quality.
+* Kalico supports "Input Shaping" to reduce the impact of vibrations on print quality.
 This can reduce or eliminate "ringing" (also known as "ghosting", "echoing", or "rippling") in prints.
 It may also allow one to obtain faster printing speeds while still maintaining high print quality.

-* Klipper uses an "iterative solver" to calculate precise step times from simple kinematic equations.
-This makes porting Klipper to new types of robots easier and it keeps timing precise even with complex kinematics (no "line segmentation" is needed).
+* Kalico uses an "iterative solver" to calculate precise step times from simple kinematic equations.
+This makes porting Kalico to new types of robots easier and it keeps timing precise even with complex kinematics (no "line segmentation" is needed).

-* Klipper is hardware agnostic.
+* Kalico is hardware agnostic.
 One should get the same precise timing independent of the low-level electronics hardware.
-The Klipper micro-controller code is designed to faithfully follow the schedule provided by the Klipper host software (or prominently alert the user if it is unable to).
+The Kalico micro-controller code is designed to faithfully follow the schedule provided by the Kalico host software (or prominently alert the user if it is unable to).
 This makes it easier to use available hardware, to upgrade to new hardware, and to have confidence in the hardware.

 * Portable code.
-Klipper works on ARM, AVR, PRU, and other micro-controllers.
-Existing "reprap" style printers can run Klipper without hardware modification - just add a Raspberry Pi.
-Klipper's internal code layout makes it easier to support other micro-controller architectures as well.
+Kalico works on ARM, AVR, PRU, and other micro-controllers.
+Existing "reprap" style printers can run Kalico without hardware modification - just add a Raspberry Pi.
+Kalico's internal code layout makes it easier to support other micro-controller architectures as well.

 * Simpler code.
-Klipper uses a very high level language (Python) for most code.
+Kalico uses a very high level language (Python) for most code.
 The kinematics algorithms, the G-code parsing, the heating and thermistor algorithms, etc. are all written in Python.
   This makes it easier to develop new functionality.